Vocal Summer School

 The Vocal Summer School offers a comprehensive programme aimed at talented young singers, aged 14 to 18, who wish to hone their vocal technique and take their singing to the next level.

-This intensive five-day course includes expert tuition, individual coaching sessions with a professional piano accompanist, Alexander Technique classes, daily workshops in acting and sung languages as well as mindfulness and yoga and solo performance opportunities.
-In addition to the daily classes, singers will also take part in masterclasses with Miranda Wright, Head of Classical Singing at Newcastle University and Vocal Professor at The Royal College of Music, and Karen Cargill, International Mezzo Soprano.
+This intensive five-day course includes expert tuition, individual coaching sessions with a professional piano accompanist, Alexander Technique classes, daily half-day workshops in acting and sung languages, as well as mindfulness and yoga, solo performance opportunities and a full-day masterclass with a renowned pedagogue.
 The course will give young singers a well-rounded introduction to what is required as a classical artist.
-Suitable for those who aspire to study at conservatoire, university and professional level, it is also ideal for those who simply wish to hone their vocal skills in an atmosphere which is enjoyable, supportive, and encouraging.
+Ideal for those who are considering applying to study at conservatoire, university and aspire to sing at a professional level.
+It is also perfect for those who simply wish to hone their vocal skills in an atmosphere which is enjoyable, supportive, and encouraging.

 Who is the Vocal Summer School for?